Many people ask me, "What

 (pro and con) on the topic by Martin Bernal, Chancellor

-Gaston Maspero, Dr. ben-Jochannan, and others.
+Levine, Dr. ben-Jochannan, and others.
 Noted author

 many of the books he had edited and written.
 Egypt Revisited